How to sew a bathrobe and a hair drying

 The set launders really well.
 It also looks good!
 I like my home clothes to be not only convenient and practical but also beautiful.

-What will you need to make the towel wrap dress and the shower cap?
+What will you need to make the beach towel dress and the shower cap?

 First of all, you will need a towel made of terry cloth.
 Towels can have different thickness.
 For this project, choose one that’s not very heavy and dense.
 I think the best is to use a beach towel – it’s usually bigger (so one towel will be enough for the bathrobe and for the cap) and thinner than regular bath towels.